role to compensate for the diurnal and seasonal changes in natural gas consumption.

-Natural gas is stored both in pore storage facilities and in cavern storage facilities; crude oil and other liquid hydrocarbons are stored exclusively in cavern storage facilities.
-Pore storage facilities are mostly sandstones from which natural gas was previously extracted.
-Caverns are cylindrical cavities in massive salt domes in Northern Germany, which were created by solution mining, i.e. dissolving the salt rock with the help of fresh water.
+Natural gas is stored both in pore storage facilities and in cavern storage facilities, while crude oil and other liquid hydrocarbons are stored exclusively in cavern storage facilities.

-In the course of the energy transformation, the percentage of hydrogen, oxygen and carbon dioxide in the transport network is rising due to the increasing feed-in of biogas and hydrogen from renewable energies into the transmission network.
-For storage operation, these substances often pose additional technical challenges, for example in terms of microbiology or solution-precipitation reactions.
-This is where the DGMK Research in the specialist committee for underground storage technology comes in.
+In the course of the energy transition, the shares of hydrogen, oxygen and carbon dioxide in the transport network are increasing due to the increasing feed-in of biogas and hydrogen from renewable energies into the transmission network.
+For storage operation, these substances mean additional technical challenges, for example concerning the solution-precipitation reactions or the suitability of the materials used.
+This is where DGMK research in the Underground Storage Technology Expert Committee comes in.

 Uniper Energy Storage GmbH

 Head of the Geo-Energy-Systems and Subsurface Technologies Department